Register NOW for the next TPSA meeting on Wednesday, February 26 at 1pm ET/10am PT

 - Sepsis impacts 1.7 million individuals and families (one every 90 seconds) and takes the lives of 350,000 adults in the U.S. each year.

-- 87% of all sepsis cases are community acquired.
+- 87% of all sepsis cases are community-acquired (not in the hospital) in the U.S.

 - Sepsis is the #1 cost of hospital and skilled nursing care in the U.S. at $62 billion each year.